-Step 2: Do Advance Research of Tour Operators
+Step 2: Research Tour Operators

-Learn about their selection criteria, and the type of training, pay package, and other perks they provide to their employees.
+Learn about their selection criteria and the type of training, pay package, and other perks they provide to their employees.

-An advanced preparedness before reaching out to companies will improve your chances of job success.
+Advanced preparedness before reaching out to companies will improve your chances of job success.

-Step 3: Make an Impressive Resume
+Step 3: Creeate an Impressive Resume

 Highlight any past or present experiences where you had contributed to a team, performed under pressure, and knew any foreign language.
 All this will give you a competitive edge over your competitors.